 - 1. Students may participate in course units of the degree programme if they enrol in good time according to the applicable procedures (see the Law Knowledgebase). - 2.
-In Ocasys, each course unit indicates whether there is an attendance requirement and possible consequences are if a students fails to meet these requirements. - 3.
+In Ocasys, each course unit indicates whether there is an attendance requirement and possible consequences are if a student fails to meet these requirements. - 3.
 The maximum number of students for each course unit is listed in Ocasys. - 4.
 Admission to course units with limited capacity is arranged according to the order of enrolment. - 5.
 Students who are registered for the Bachelor's degree programme cannot access the course units of a Master's degree programme, unless the master course unit is characterised as an M4-course.

-Section 4 The propaedeutic phase of the degree programme
+Section 4 The first year of the degree programme

-Article 4.1 - Structure of the propaedeutic phase
+Article 4.1 - Structure of the first year of the degree programme

-1. The propaedeutic phase comprises the following course units, with theire related student work loads: ECTS
+1. The first year of the degree programme comprises the following course units, with their

+related student workloads: ECTS

 1. Law and legal skills: the Dutch example 10

 2. Legal and Academic English 5

 3. Criminal Law 10

 4. Contract and Tort Law 5

 5. Introduction to International and European Law 10

 6. Legal History 5

 7. Comparative Constitutional Law 10

 8. Introduction to Technology Law 5

-\ Including IT for Lawyers
+Including IT for Lawyers

-2. All course units and their modes of instruction are listed in the digital University course catalogue Ocasys.

-- 3. Activities, including participation in lectures and examinations, performed in violation of Article 4.1.2 are deemed not to have taken place. - 4.
+- 2. All course units and their modes of instruction are listed in the digital University course catalogue Ocasys. - 3.
+Activities, including participation in lectures and examinations, performed in violation of Article 4.1.2 are deemed not to have taken place. - 4.
 In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners.

-Article 4.2 - Propaedeutic practical
+Article 4.2 - First year practical

-The following course units of the propaedeutic phase, as mentioned in article 4.1, consist of a practical in the format prescribed and of the size mentioned.
+The following course units of the first year of the degree programme, as mentioned in article 4.1, consist of a practical in the format prescribed and of the size mentioned.